Private, In-Home Tutoring in St. Michael, Minnesota

-SchoolTutoring Academy’s tutoring programs for St. Michael students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for St. Michael, Minnesota students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Public school students in St. Michael attend classes in the St. Michael-Albertville Schools.
 The district serves nearly 6,000 students in preschool through high school.
 There are seven buildings in the district – one preschool, three elementary schools, two middle schools, and one high school.
 Faculty and staff members at each school promote academic excellence for all students.
 In fact, the district is well known for its students’ academic achievements.
 Average student grades put the school in the top 12.5 percent of all schools in Minnesota, and the average ACT score for St. Michael students places the district in the top eight percent.

 We currently cover the following St. Michael-area school district: St. Michael-Albertville Schools.

 Educating Our Parents: Understanding the St. Michael District Curriculum

 Elementary learners in St. Michael examine topics related to life science as part of the larger science curriculum.
 Students look at the structure and function of various living systems.
 Learners also categorize a variety of plants and animals into appropriate categories based on their physical characteristics.
 The habitat in which an animal lives, and its relationship to that animal’s survival, is examined as well.
 The life cycle of plants is also studied.
 Students identify the stages of the life cycle, noting how at each stage plants have varying needs for water, air, and nutrients.